 - the interdisciplinary connections that will inform your work

 - how the fieldwork experience will enable you to define and refine your eventual dissertation proposal

 - the stage you currently are at in your doctoral program and when you expect to carry out dissertation fieldwork

 - Letter of reference from your adviser concerning your ability to carry out the field program you describe and its potential usefulness; letters should be addressed to ICGC Pre-dissertation Grant Selection Committee and sent directly to ICGC. (firstname.lastname@example.org)

 - Transcript(s) of your graduate work (unofficial transcripts are acceptable).

 Awards will be announced by the end of March.

-If your project involves travel to a country on the U.S. State Department's Travel Warning List, University policy requires you to seek special permission.
-You must apply to the International Travel Risk Assessment and Advisory Committee (ITRAAC), which reviews requests to travel to these countries.
-You should apply as soon as possible, as the committee review process commonly takes 6 to 8 weeks.
+University policy requires approval for student travel to locations designated as Travel Advisory Level 3 or 4 by the U.S. Department of State.
+If your project involves travel to one of these locations, you must seek special permission from the International Travel Risk Assessment and Advisory Committee.
+You should apply as soon as possible, as the committee review process commonly takes several weeks.
 ICGC cannot release your funds until you have received approval from ITRAAC.

 Human Subjects Approval

 In addition, if your project includes research involving human subjects, you must apply to the University's Institutional Review Board for approval before commencing your work.
 This process can also take several weeks to complete, so if your project needs approval you should start your application as soon as possible.
 ICGC must receive notification of your IRB approval status in order to release your funds.